demodude4u/Factorio-FBSR/FactorioBlueprintStringRenderer/fbsr-cli-help.md

 ## `build` — Build all steps

 ```
-Usage:   build [-force] [-force-assets] [-force-dump] (<PROFILE>... | -all)
+Usage:   build [-f] [-fa] [-fd] (<PROFILE>... | -a)
 Build all steps
       <PROFILE>...
 Name of the profile
-      -all            Apply to all profiles
+  -a, -all                 Apply to all profiles
-      -force          Force regeneration of all steps, even if they already
+  -f, -force               Force regeneration of all steps, even if they
-                        exist
+                             already exist
-      -force-assets   Force regeneration of assets
+      -fa, -force-assets   Force regeneration of assets
-      -force-dump     Force regeneration of factorio dump
+      -fd, -force-dump     Force regeneration of factorio dump

 ```
 ## `build-download` — Download mods

 ```
-Usage:   build-download (<PROFILE>... | -all)
+Usage:   build-download (<PROFILE>... | -a)
 Download mods
       <PROFILE>...
 Name of the profile
-      -all           Apply to all profiles
+  -a, -all           Apply to all profiles

 ```
 ## `build-dump` — Dump factorio data

 ```
-Usage:   build-dump [-force] (<PROFILE>... | -all)
+Usage:   build-dump [-f] (<PROFILE>... | -a)
 Dump factorio data
       <PROFILE>...
 Name of the profile
-      -all           Apply to all profiles
+  -a, -all           Apply to all profiles
-      -force         Force regeneration of the manifest, even if it already
+  -f, -force         Force regeneration of the manifest, even if it already
                        exists

 ```
 ## `build-assets` — Generate assets

 ```
-Usage:   build-assets [-force] (<PROFILE>... | -all)
+Usage:   build-assets [-f] (<PROFILE>... | -a)
 Generate assets
       <PROFILE>...
 Name of the profile
-      -all           Apply to all profiles
+  -a, -all           Apply to all profiles
-      -force         Force regeneration of the assets, even if they already
+  -f, -force         Force regeneration of the assets, even if they already
                        exist

 ```
 ## `build-manifest` — Build the manifest

 ```
-Usage:   build-manifest [-force] (<PROFILE>... | -all)
+Usage:   build-manifest [-f] (<PROFILE>... | -a)
 Build the manifest
       <PROFILE>...
 Name of the profile
-      -all           Apply to all profiles
+  -a, -all           Apply to all profiles
-      -force         Force regeneration of the manifest, even if it already
+  -f, -force         Force regeneration of the manifest, even if it already
                        exists

 ```
 ## `clean-assets` — Delete the generated assets

 ```
-Usage:   clean-assets (<PROFILE>... | -all)
+Usage:   clean-assets (<PROFILE>... | -a)
 Delete the generated assets
       <PROFILE>...
 Name of the profile
-      -all           Apply to all profiles
+  -a, -all           Apply to all profiles

 ```
 ## `clean-build` — Delete the build files (including downloaded mods)

 ```
-Usage:   clean-build (<PROFILE>... | -all)
+Usage:   clean-build (<PROFILE>... | -a)
 Delete the build files (including downloaded mods)
       <PROFILE>...
 Name of the profile
-      -all           Apply to all profiles
+  -a, -all           Apply to all profiles

 ```
 ## `profile-new` — Create a new profile